-Yes No Requirement Ensure th Ensure the insurer's and applicable producer's system of annuity suitability supervision and training include fr om Model #275 A producer who engages in the sale of annuity products shall complete a one- time four (4) credit training course approved by the department of insurance and provided by the department of insurance-approved education provider to comply with Section 7 of this regulation.
+Yes No Requirement applicable producer's system of annuity suitability supervision and training include from om Model #275: A producer who engages in the sale of annuity products shall complete a one- time four (4) credit training course approved by the department of insurance and provided by the department of insurance-approved education provider to comply with Section 7 of this regulation.
 Producers who hold a life insurance line of authority on the effective date of the Suitability in Annuity Transactions Model Regulation (#275) and who desire to sell annuities shall complete the requirements of this subsection within six (6) months after the effective date of the regulation.
 Individuals who obtain a life insurance line of authority on or after the effective date of the regulation may not engage in the sale of annuities until the annuity training course required under this subsection has been completed.
-The training required under this subsection shall include information on the following topics: • The types of annuities and various classifications of annuities; • Identification of the parties to an annuity; • How product-specific annuity contract features affect consumers; • The application of income taxation of qualified and non-qualified annuities; • The primary uses of annuities; and • Appropriate standard of conduct, sales practices, replacement and disclosure requirements.
-A producer who has completed an annuity training course approved by the L I represente and has compreted an annany a annung course approved by me department of insurance prior to the effective date of the regulation shall, within six (6) months after the effective date of the regulation, complete either: A new four (4) credit training course approved by the department of insurance after the effective date of the regulation; or An additional one-time one (1) credit training course approved by the department of insurance and provided by the department of insurance-approved education provider on appropriate sales practices, replacement and disclosure requirements under the amended regulation.
+The training required under this subsection shall include information on the following topics:The types of annuities and various classifications of annuities; The types of annuities and various classifications of annuities; Identification of the parties to an annuity; How product-specific annuity contract features affect consumers; The application of income taxation of qualified and non-qualified annuities; The primary uses of annuities; and Appropriate standard of conduct, sales practices, replacement and disclosure requirements.A producer who has completed an annuity training course approved by the department of insurance prior to the effective date of the regulation shall, within six (6) months after the effective date of the regulation, complete either: • A new four (4) credit training course approved by the department of insurance after the effective date of the regulation; or • An additional one-time one (1) credit training course approved by the department of insurance and provided by the department of insurance-approved education provider on appropriate sales practices, replacement and disclosure requirements under the amended regulation.